sl5net/autocivP/README.md

 - Settings
 	- Max corpses visible

+## Tips:

+start 0ad in a infinite loop.
+So you never need to resart it manually when you change use TogglCommunityMod - Command or simply when changing the mode via mod-profiler.
+It allows for fast restart.
+For exit you then need to exit the calling app (typically a terminal).

+### Example when you use fish-shell:

+####  That's a fish-style endless loop; very useful with TogglComunityMod - Command or simly when changing the mode via mod-profiler.
+It allows for fast restart :
+alias 6game026start 'while true; cd ~/game/0ad/026/; ./0ad-0.0.26-alpha-2210110407-x86_64_0cdfe6000a403313b99d6ea006a92d81.AppImage; sleep 1; end; '

+### Bash-Style enless loops ( not tested ):

+ while true; do echo 'Hit CTRL+C'; sleep 10; done

 ## Download autocivP
 - Download and install from the wildfiregames forum autociv page topic (files on first page)
 	- not available jet